-I am an Assistant Professor of Finance and Economics at Louisiana College, a Christian Liberal Arts college in Pineville, LA.
+I am an Assistant Professor of Finance at East Texas Baptist University in Marshall, TX.
 I teach undergraduate courses on investments, economics, personal financial planning, corporate finance, international finance, and money and banking.

 My research interests include investment portfolio construction, modern portfolio theory, market efficiency, and investor rationality.
 My dissertation, entitled “The Low-Beta Anomaly and Estimation Interval”, concerns the varying spans of time over which beta is estimated and the degree to which this influences the measured relationship between risk and return.